-This past March Maureen and I attended the NTEN Nonprofit Technology Conference and had the honor of participating in the WordPress Community Session: WordPress 5.0, Gutenberg, and the New Block Editor.
-It was an amazing time and I thoroughly enjoyed being on the panel, sharing Valet’s knowledge, understanding, and insights surrounding the new editor — as well as fielding questions from those in the audience.
+This past March Maureen and I attended the NTEN Nonprofit Technology Conference.
+We had the honor of participating in the WordPress Community Session: WordPress 5.0, Gutenberg, and the New Block Editor.
+It was an amazing time and I thoroughly enjoyed being on the panel.
+It was an incredible opportunity to be sharing Valet’s knowledge, understanding, and insights surrounding the new editor.
+As well as fielding questions from those in the audience.

-As part of the panel preparation, we were given a set of questions to answer for the presentation and questioning of WordPress 5.0, and we thought it might be fun to share some of my initial thoughts on WordPress’ new block editor, aka Gutenberg.
+As part of the panel preparation, we were given a set of questions to answer for the presentation and questioning of WordPress 5.0.
+And we thought it might be fun to share.
+Especially some of my initial thoughts on WordPress’ new block editor, aka Gutenberg.

 What is your favorite thing about the block editor?

-One of my favorite things about the new block editor is the ability to create and build additional layouts that can be done without needing a Custom Page Template built.
-While it cannot be done with nearly the complexity of a Custom Page Template, it delivers enough power to provide a much easier way to present data all within the WordPress Editor.
-In fact, one of our clients here at Valet needed a basic page layout developed and this is exactly what we used.
-What would have normally required a Custom Page Template build by our stellar Development Team, our Customer Success Team was able to guide the client through the steps needed to build-out the page on their own.
+One of my favorite things about the new block editor is the ability to create and build additional layouts.
+These can be done without needing a Custom Page Template built.
+It cannot be done with nearly the complexity of a Custom Page Template.
+But it delivers enough power to provide a much easier way to present data all within the WordPress Editor.
+In fact, one of our clients here at Valet needed a basic page layout developed.
+And this is exactly what we used.
+Normally it would’ve required a Custom Page Template build by our stellar Development Team.
+Instead, our Customer Success Team was able to handle it.
+They had the ability to guide the client through the steps needed to build-out the page on their own.

 What is one notable limitation of the block editor?

-Unfortuently, the new editor relies heavily on contextual menus, making it difficult to easily see everything that’s available to the user all at once.
+Unfortuently, the new editor relies heavily on contextual menus.
+This makes it difficult to easily see everything that’s available to the user all at once.
 Thankfully, the new editor is in its early stages and we should only see more improvements in the user interface.
 In the meantime, a lot can be learned by jumping in and “getting your hands dirty.”

 What would you not know about the block editor unless someone told you?

 Reusable custom blocks have got to be one of the most exciting features the new editor has to offer.
-It not only is changing how we solve problems within WordPress, but also provides more flexibility and power to the user.
+And it’s not only is changing how we solve problems within WordPress.
+But it’s also providing more flexibility and power to the user.
 You can look forward to us sharing more about this in the near future.

 What’s one tip for someone transitioning from the old editor to the new one?